 The worst part of Disney aside from the obvious?
 The food.

-Instead, you can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified beast or do as we did and pay $8 for a “taco” that would send any sensible Mexican running proactively to the toilet.
+You can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified fowl, or do as we did and pay $8 for a single “taco” that would send any sensible Mexican running proactively to the toilet.

 To Disney’s credit, however, I did observe a completely new trend: fresh fruit was available everywhere.
-Maybe they’ve been criticized by health groups or think that a few apples will reverse a mountain of bad food karma, but alongside yesterday’s corn dogs sold at street carts, a plate of apples was always available.
+Maybe they’ve been criticized or think that a few apples will reverse a mountain of bad food karma.
+Alongside yesterday’s corn dogs sold at street carts, a bowl of plastic-wrapped apples was always available.

-While paying $1.50 for a sun-shriveled apple isn’t exactly a bargain, at least the option is there.
+While paying $1.50 for a sweaty apple isn’t exactly a bargain, at least the option is there.

-Among a sea of unconscious kids and tired parents, we stumbled wearily out of the park at closing time to find the Mazda.
+Among the masses of unconscious kids and tired parents, we stumbled wearily out of the park at closing time to find the Mazda.

-Even though the elusive American Dream reared its head, like the Princess Brat, we weren’t completely satisfied and were off to chase the next shiny objects across the South: Savannah, Asheville, and Gatlinburg.
+Even though the elusive American Dream reared its head, like the Princess Brat, we still weren’t completely satisfied.